-Ramsgate has a great collection of restaurants with flavours from all over the world.
+Ramsgate has a great collection of restaurants and best places to eat in Ramsgate with flavours from all over the world.
 See which eateries are a must-try here.

 Step inside the bright blue storefront and transport yourself right into this 1940s themed cafe.
 The early 1940s were a turbulent time for most of the world during WWII.
 After the war, it was a significant period of rebuilding.

 That is what this vintage tearoom celebrates and tries to emulate.
 Set in a building that dates back to 1807, this eatery serves tasty scones, cakes, and sandwiches.
 Of course, their speciality is tea, which is why you’ll find some of the best afternoon teas in London here with over 17 different teas.

 The Home Front Tea Room caters to everyone, whether vegetarian, vegan or gluten-free.
 Enjoy the trip back in time while the classic tunes of the 1940s serenade you.

 This family-run Greek restaurant brings the flavours of the Mediterranean right to your plate.
 The stone-faced restaurant is a stone’s throw from the Royal Harbour and provides indoor and outdoor seating.
 This makes it a great place to catch a bite and enjoy stunning sunset views.